nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Exports data into a CSV file.
 Can be used to backup the data, or to send the data to colleagues for them to load into their copy of Source Control.

-Format: `export [-f <file_path>]`
+Format: `export`

-* The file path can be either the absolute path or the relative path.
-* The relative path will be relative to the folder your JAR file is located.
+* The CSV file will be saved to `sourceControl.csv` in the same directory as your JAR file.
-* If the file path is not specified, it will be saved to `sourceControl.csv`.
 * The format of the CSV file saved matches exactly the CSV format used by the `import` command.

 <div markdown="block" class="alert alert-primary">